 The research with dogs is conducted in several countries across Europe but is mainly based in Croatia.
 This work is in collaboration with the Croatian Rescue Dog Association (CRDA) and Vindor school for dog training, the Croatian Mountain Rescue Service Rijeka and the Slovenian Društva za reševalne pse Burja.

 I am currently conducting a collaborative project with Mladenka Tkalčić from the Department of Psychology, Faculty for Humanities and Social Sciences, University of Rijeka on human-dog interactions.
 This project has kindly been sponsored by Burns Pet Nutrition Ltd.

-Johanni Brae, Computational Neuroscience Laboratory, Ecole Polytechnique Federale de Lausanne
+Johanni Brea, Computational Neuroscience Laboratory, Ecole Polytechnique Federale de Lausanne

 Lucy Cheke, Department of Psychology, University of Cambridge, UK